-Older refrigerators can use more electricity than any other home appliance, so an upgrade can mean real savings.
+Older refrigerators can use more electricity than any other home appliance, so upgrading to a new energy efficient refrigerator can mean real savings.

 Unlike other appliances, refrigerators and freezers run all day and every day.
 That makes them a major consumer of energy, and also an area of opportunity.
 ENERGY STAR® certified refrigerators can save you $170 or more in electricity over their lifetime.
 They are on average 10% more efficient than standard models, and over 45% more efficient than those built 15 years ago.